Condoms and Comedy to the Rescue in Thailand

 Olivier Le Touze, deputy country representative for PSI, a British and U.S.

-military and to high-risk groups, says one of the challenges he sees is finding
+and to high-risk groups, says one of the challenges he sees is finding ways

 as a disease of sex workers and drug addicts.
 No one knows how to make condoms